 NOTE: Subscription to analytics can be triggered directly towards NWDAF or can be done via DCCF using procedure in clause 6.1.4.2.

-2. NWDAF discovers the AF that provides data collection (based on the AF profiles registered in NRF) as described in TS 23.502 [3].
+2. NWDAF discovers and selects the AF that provides data collection (based on the AF profiles registered in NRF) as described in TS 23.501 [2], clause 6.3.25.

 Step 3a is used for the AF in trusted domain while step 3b is used for the AF in untrusted domain.